 Term Definition Algorithm Framework A type of masking algorithm.
 One or more usable instances of an algorithm framework may be created.
 For example, "FIRST NAME SL" is an instance of the Secure Lookup algorithm framework.
 Algorithm Instance A named combination of algorithm framework and configuration values.
 Algorithm instances are applied to data fields and columns in the inventory in order to mask data.
 Built-in Algorithm An algorithm instance or framework included with the Masking Engine software.
 This includes several built-in algorithm instances that provide masking behavior that doesn't correspond to any built-in algorithm framework.
 Custom Algorithm An algorithm instance or framework not included with the Masking Engine software.
 Custom algorithms may be added to the Masking Engine by an administrator.
-Non- conformant Data Some masking algorithms require data to be in a particular format.
-The required format may vary by the configuration of the algorithm instance.
-For example, a particular Segment Mapping algorithm might be configured to expect a 10 digit number.
-Data which doesn't fit the pattern expected by an algorithm is called nonconforming data or non-conformant data .
-By default, non-conformant data is not masked, and warnings are recorded for the masking job.
-Warnings are indicated by a yellow triangle warning marker next to the job execution in Environment and Job Monitor pages.
-Whether non-conformant data results in a warning or failure is configurable for each algorithm instance.
-Collision The term collision describes the case where a masking algorithm masks two or more ur values to the same output value.
-For example, a first name Secure Lookup algorithm mi both "Amy" and "Jane" to the same masked value "Beth".
+Non- Some masking algorithms require data to be in a particular format.
+The required format the configuration of the algorithm instance.
+For example, a particular Segment Mapping might be configured to expect a 10 digit number.
+Data which doesn't fit the pattern expanded algorithm is called nonconforming data or non-conformant data.
+By default, non-conformat masked, and warnings are recorded for the masking job.
+Warnings are indicated by triangle warning marker next to the job execution in Environment and Job Monitor page non-conformant data results in a warning or failure is configurable for each algorithm in Collision The term collision describes the case where a masking algorithm masks two or more usualues to the same output value.
+For example, a first name Secure Lookup algorithm no both "Amy" and "Jane" to the same masked value "Beth".
 This may be desirable, in the it further obfuscates the original data, however collisions are problematic for data columniqueness constraints.
 Secure Lookup The most commonly used algorithm framework.
 Secure lookup works by replacing each data value with a new value chosen from an input file.
 Replacement values are chosen based on a cryptographic hash of the original value, so masking output is consistent for each input.
 Secure lookup algorithms are easy to configure and work with different languages.